jsonbruce/zookeeper-operator/docs/DESIGN.md

 Cons:

 - High delay.
 Request the zookeeper stats can be time consuming if there are many replica Pods
 - Blocking operation.
 Other operations like update on this CR can be blocked if there are failed sync stats action

+But we can avoid these two cons via concurrent request and fast return.
+For the concurrent request, we can start a single goroutine for each Pod.
+For the fast return, we can run a pre-check function before each requeue, so we can return reconcile this time if pre-check received a new event.

 ## Solution#2